A Guide to Email Management With Virtual Assistant [2025]

 • Instruct your VA to set reminders for emails that need follow-up.
 For example, if a client promises a document next week, a reminder will ensure that it’s not forgotten.

-• Once the virtual assistant settles in, encourage them to draft templates on your behalf.
+• Once the virtual assistant settles in, encourage them to draft email templates on your behalf.
 Share past email exchanges to help them understand your communication style.

 • Regularly review drafts and provide feedback to offer direction and refine their email writing skills.

 • Ask your assistant to keep a record of common questions and their answers.
-This helps in creating a library of frequently asked questions (FAQs),which saves a lot of time.
+This helps in creating a library of frequently asked questions (FAQs), which saves a lot of time.

 create email templates for email management